 Changing of The Royal Guard

-Amalienborg Palace is also known for its Royal Guard, called Den Kongelige Livgarde.
-Every day you can experience the changing of the guards, as they march from their barracks in Gothersgade 100 by Rosenborg Castle through the streets of Copenhagen and end up at Amalienborg Palace, where the changing of the guard takes place at 12:00 noon.
-The route varies.
-There are three types of watches: King's watch, lieutenant watch and palace watch.
+Amalienborg is famous for its Royal Guard, called Den Kongelige Livgarde.
+Every day you can experience the changing of the guards, as they march from their barracks in Gothersgade 100 by Rosenborg Castle through the streets of Copenhagen and end up at Amalienborg, where the changing of the guard takes place at 12:00 noon.

 Surrounding the palace square with its statue of King Frederik V from 1771, Amalienborg is made up of four identical buildings.
 These are Christian VII’s Palace (also known as Moltke's Palace, used as guest residence), Frederik VIII’s Palace (also known as Brockdorff’s Palace, home of the Crown Prince family), Christian IX’s Palace (also known as Schack’s Palace, home of the Queen and Prince Consort) and Christian VIII’s Palace (also known as Levetzau' Palace, used as guest palace for Prince Joachim and Princess Benedikte).
 It’s in this building you’ll find Amalienborg Museum.

 Visit the museum and experience royal life past and present